lkesteloot/unsong/unsong.md

 Wiki articles and websites related to concepts in the story: <a href="https://en.wikipedia.org/wiki/Agloe,_New_York">Agloe NY</a>, <a href="https://en.wikipedia.org/wiki/AGLA">AGLA</a>, <a href="http://www.hebrew4christians.com/Names_of_G-d/Esoteric/esoteric.html">mono- and di-grammaton</a>, <a href="http://www.sacred-texts.com/eso/sta/sta30.htm">derivation of Adam’s name from notarikon</a>, <a href="http://www.ldolphin.org/messiah.html">when will the Messiah come?</a>, <a href="https://en.wikipedia.org/wiki/Isaac_Luria">Ha’Ari</a> and <a href="https://en.wikipedia.org/wiki/Lurianic_Kabbalah#Shevira_.E2.80.93_Shattering_of_the_sephirot_vessels">the shattering of vessels</a>, <a href="https://en.wikipedia.org/wiki/Star_Prophecy">the Star Prophecy</a>, <a href="https://en.wikipedia.org/wiki/Thaumiel">Thamiel</a>, <a href="http://www.themystica.com/mystica/articles/n/nachash.html">serpent/Messiah correspondence</a>, <a href="http://mysteriouswritings.com/secret-meaning-to-the-phrases-of-et-in-arcadia-ego-and-i-tego-arcana-dei-revealed/">I TEGO ARCANA DEI</a>.

 I will be in the Bay Area for most of April.
-I have a couple of meetups planned for interested readers. <s>One of them will be 7 PM on Friday April 15 at 3806 Williams Rd, San Jose</s> [MAY HAVE TO CHANGE, WILL GET BACK TO YOU].
+I have a couple of meetups planned for interested readers. <s>One of them will be 7 PM on Friday April 15 at 3806 Williams Rd, San Jose</s> [open-bracket]MAY HAVE TO CHANGE, WILL GET BACK TO YOU].
 Another will <i>probably</i> be somewhere in Berkeley on the afternoon of Sunday April 17th but I still need to confirm the location.
 There may be others (past tradition has been to hold one at the Gogmagogplex in Mountain View).
 Although these will be probably be dominated by readers of my other blog, if there’s enough interest and a few volunteers I can also arrange a sneak preview/dramatic reading of Interlude Zayin.
 There will be more concrete meetup announcements posted soon on <a href="http://slatestarcodex.com/">my other blog</a>, so watch that space.

 I recently learned that <a href="https://en.wikipedia.org/wiki/Astro_Teller">Astro Teller</a>, the real-life grandson of Edward Teller, is the head of Google X Labs.
 And has a degree from Stanford in “symbolic computation”.
 And has <a href="http://amzn.to/22e34WC">written a fiction book</a> about a man who creates a self-aware AI.
 I knew none of this when I wrote the first few chapters of this book.
 Needless to say, nothing is ever a coincidence.

 <s>If anyone with artistic skills would like to help make a beginning image for Book 2 similar to <a href="http://unsongbook.com/book-i-genesis/">the beginning image for Book 1</a>, please let me know.
 The relevant skill would be drawing a scene with a ship.
 I can tell you more if you contact me.
 It doesn’t have to be perfect, just better than what I could do myself.
-Email me at scott[at]shireroth[dot]org if you’re interested.</s> (already got some people, thanks)
+Email me at scott[open-bracket]at]shireroth[open-bracket]dot]org if you’re interested.</s> (already got some people, thanks)